Please enable JavaScript to view this page.

 Which student is the best welder in all the land?
 Machine tools - lathe operator?
 Residential construction tech?

 Delta College is hosting another competition for local high school and technical center students.
-The 2025 Student Technical Solutions Competition will be on Thursday, March 20.
+The 2025 Student Technical Solutions (STS) Competition will be on Thursday, March 20.

 Welding student